jpsca/jinjax/docs/content/guide/css_and_js.md

 ## Middleware

-The tags above will not work at all if your application can't return the content of those files, and right now it can't.
+The tags above will not work if your application can't return the content of those files.
+Currently, it can't.

-For that reason, JinjaX includes a WSGI middleware that will process those URLs if you add it to your application.
+For that reason, JinjaX includes WSGI middleware that will process those URLs if you add it to your application.

 ```py
 from flask import Flask